kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-25-coding-mnemonically.md

 ---
+template: post
-title: "Coding Mnemonically"
+title: Coding Mnemonically
-slug: "coding-mnemonically"
+slug: coding-mnemonically
-date: "2018-03-25T21:56:00.000Z"
-tags: ["PY4E","Coding"]
 draft: false
-template: "post"
+date: '2018-03-25T21:56:00.000Z'
+description: >
-description: "> Mnemonic: a device such as a pattern of letters, ideas, or associations that assists in remembering something.
+  Mnemonic: a device such as a pattern of letters, ideas, or associations that assists in remembering something.

-While following my [Python for Everybody](/2018/03/py4e) course, I learned about..."
+category: Coding
+tags:
+  - PY4E
+  - Coding
 ---

 > Mnemonic: a device such as a pattern of letters, ideas, or associations that assists in remembering something.